williarj/williarj.github.io/bio491_conflict/bio491_conflict.markdown

 <h3>Day 15 - Project Meetings</h3>
 * Date: May 4
-* You will have 15 minute group[s meetings with Robert in the classroom.
-About your final project.
+* You will have 15 minute group meetings with Robert in the classroom about your final project.

 <h3>Day 16 - Predicting Conflict</h3>
 * Date: May 6